Vorlesung und Seminar

 The module-related examination consists of a seminar paper (usually 15 pages, 65% of the grade), of an accompanying presentation (usually 15 minutes, 25% of the grade), as well as of the active participation in the discussions of other presentations (10%)

 Students are assumed to have an undergraduate level knowledge of finance (for instance by having taken an introductory course in investments or asset pricing).
 Basic econometric skills are helpful to understand empirical research conducted in the research papers, which the course’s content is based on.
-Programming experience (in particular in Python) can be useful (see the Abstract below for details).
+Programming experience can be useful, depending on the topic of the seminar paper.
 A sufficient level of spoken and written English language skills is necessary.